 BTW I love Guacamole now and I know what a corn chip is.

-Asian Inspired Guacamole
+Asian and Alton Brown Inspired Guacamole

 3 ripe avocados, halved, pitted, peeled

-1/2 large lime fresh squeezed lime juice
+1 large lime for fresh squeezed lime juice

 1/2 teaspoon salt.